danyeaw/presentations/proposals/2020-pycon_ci-cd-automate-python-workflow.md

 I am aiming this talk at individuals who want to get started with automating parts of their Python workflow including CI/CD.
 Attendees will require basic familiarity with Python programming and Git workflows, but don’t require any experience with CI/CD.
-Experienced Python programmers and programmers who have set up CI/CD pipeline, should still benefit from seeing how they can translate their previous knowledge into being able to set up CI/CD on projects in the future more quickly.
+Experienced Python programmers and programmers who have set up a CI/CD pipeline, should still benefit from being able to set up CI/CD on projects in the future more quickly.

 This talk will use the Briefcase packaging library, and a simple application as examples to teach fundamental knowledge about CI/CD: